1970 United States elections

 In the House of Representatives, the Democrats picked up twelve seats at the expense of the Republican Party.
 In the Senate, Republicans picked up two seats, and James L. Buckley won the election as a member of the Conservative Party of New York.
 He is the most recent individual to win election to the Senate as a member of a third party and remain affiliated with that party after the election.
+Democrats also gained a net 11 governorships and maintained majorities in state legislatures.